 The most frequently occurring topics in grammar sessions were 1. verbs, 2. articles, and 3. commas.
 Verbs include the use of verbs and verb tenses.
 Articles include the zero, definite, and indefinite articles.
-Commas include comma splices and oxford commas/serial commas.
+Commas include comma splices and Oxford commas/serial commas.
 Additionally, tutoring sessions that talked about nouns, including noun phrases, were common as well.

 The findings show that Writing Specialists need to be able to clearly explain a variety of grammar concepts, particularly regarding verb tenses, articles, and commas.
 For frequently occurring grammar concepts such as these, Writing Specialists may need to go beyond providing basic definitions.
 For example, when explaining the differences among the zero, definite, and indefinite articles, simply talking about general vs. specific may not be helpful for tutees, especially for multilingual learners since they may already know a great deal about grammar concepts.
 Instead, it would be more useful for Writing Specialists to provide explanations as to why a particular article works in the given context.
 Specific to verb tenses was the tutees’ confusion as to when they should use the present tense or past tense when writing research papers, as well as confusion between the simple past tense and present perfect tense.
 Punctuation also seems to be another prominent issue among tutees of all backgrounds.
 Many tutees seem to have a weak understanding of sentence structures, resulting in misusage of punctuation.
 Not having a proper understanding of parts of speech also seems to be another issue that can affect the overall quality of tutees’ writing.